deathcod/ALEXA_skillset/EC2/README.md

 now come back to command line:(I hope aws cli is configured, credentials are set, ec2 is running in command line as well in filezilla)
 ```
 cd EC2

-which python  							#returns the current version of the python
+#returns the current version of the python
+which python

+#install python3.4 inside ec2
-sudo yum install python34 				#install python3.4 inside ec2
+sudo yum install python34

+#make a virtual environment
-virtualenv -p python3.4 myenv			#make a virtual environment
+virtualenv -p python3.4 myenv

-source myenv/bin/activated				#activate the virtual environment
+#activate the virtual environment
+source myenv/bin/activate

 pip install upgrade pip

+#install the requirements
-pip install -r requirement.txt 			#install the requirements
+pip install -r requirement.txt

-pwd										#to get the path of the current working directory
+#to get the path of the current working directory
+pwd
 ```

 having done all the requirement installed now lets set the cron job

 ```
-crontab -l 								#to check if any cronjob is set or not
+#to check if any cronjob is set or not
+crontab -l

-nano task.cron 							# this step is optional if you see the path is different then set the path accordingly and update the task.cron
+# this step is optional if you see the path is different then set the path accordingly and update the task.cron
+nano task.cron

-crontab task.cron 						#add task to cron
+#add task to cron
+crontab task.cron

-crontab -l 								#you can see the task is added to cron
+#you can see the task is added to cron
+crontab -l
 ```

 At last set whenever ec2 loads the virtual environment also loads